Manuel-mane/iterative_traffic_system/README.md

-# iterative_traffic_system
+# Iterative Traffic System
-Capstone 2 Project, part of the bachelor program of Telecommunications Technology Engineering
+#### Capstone 2 Project, part of the bachelor program of Telecommunications Technology Engineering

 This is 6 month project based on Arduino platform.
 The development of the software went through different stages till his final version.
 This code is prone to improvement but requires the meeting of many criterias